Solution-Focused Leadership Coaching – Stop the why

 ‘Why’ asked to Frank

 - Why isn’t Aamani completing the reports correctly and on time?
-She is resistant because she feels that I single her out for the reports being late.
+She is resistant because she feels that I single her out for late reports.

 - Why is she controlling this part of her work?
 So she can make me look bad in front of my supervisor and feel better about not getting the promotion.

 - Why does she want you to look bad in front of your supervisor?
 She feels she should have my job and could do better than me.